Pyomo/pyomo/doc/OnlineDocs/library_reference/kernel/index.rst

 .. warning::

    The :python:`pyomo.kernel` API has not yet been approved by the core developer team.
-It is fully tested and functional, however, the interface maybe change as it becomes integrated with the rest of Pyomo.
+It is fully tested and functional, however, the interface may change as it becomes integrated with the rest of Pyomo.

 .. note::